 There are 4 components to a behaviour consultation:

-4. Followup: The final aspect of the consultation is the followup on the case, so that we help to guide you through the program and monitor the pet’s response.
-Email support for minor adjustments or modifications to the initial program will also be available for the first 2 months following your visit.
-If a followup in person visit is required over the first 6 months, we will schedule a 50 minute followup visit at a reduced fee.
-If you are working with a trainer to assist and guide you in the implementation of the program we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.
+4. Followup: The final aspect of the consultation is the followup on the case so that we help to guide you through the program and monitor the pet’s response.
+Email support for minor adjustments or modifications to the initial program will also be available for the first two months following your visit.
+If a follow-up in-person visit is required, we will schedule a 50-minute follow-up visit at a reduced fee.
+If you are working with a trainer to assist and guide you in the implementation of the program, we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.

 It is impractical for me to travel to your clinic.
 Can I schedule a telephone consultation?